Part of the Speed audit

 How this shows up in the real world

-Each request involves DNS lookup (if the file is on a different domain), TCP connection, TLS handshake (for HTTPS), and the download itself.
-On a fast connection, each step takes milliseconds.
-On a mobile connection with 200ms latency, each step takes much longer.
+Each request involves DNS lookup (if the file is on a new domain), TCP link, TLS setup (for HTTPS), and the download itself.
+On a fast link, each step takes milliseconds.
+On a mobile link with 200ms latency, each step takes much longer.
 Six CSS files means six rounds of overhead.

-Google's Lighthouse audits specifically check for render-blocking resources and reports them as opportunities to speed up First Contentful Paint.
+Google's Lighthouse audits flag render-blocking resources and reports them as opportunities to speed up First Contentful Paint.
 Reducing blocking CSS directly improves this metric.

 Why it matters

-First Contentful Paint (FCP) measures when the visitor first sees any content.
+First Contentful Paint (FCP) measures when the user first sees any content.
 Render-blocking CSS delays FCP because the browser refuses to show anything until all stylesheets load.
-On slow connections, this can mean 2-5 seconds of white screen.
+On slow links, this can mean 2-5 seconds of white screen.

-Visitors who see nothing for multiple seconds leave.
+Users who see nothing for multiple seconds leave.
 They do not wait to find out if your page is worth it.
 They hit the back button and try the next search result.
-Every additional blocking stylesheet extends that white-screen window.
+Each extra blocking stylesheet extends that white-screen window.

 FCP is one of the metrics Google uses to evaluate page experience.
-Pages that paint faster rank better in search results, especially on mobile where connection speed varies widely.
+Pages that paint faster rank better in search results, most of all on mobile where speeds vary widely.

 Who this impacts most